sencha-dev/powkit/README.md

 # Things to Note

+  - There is no validation on hash input sizes - generally it is 32 bytes but it can vary by algorithm.
+It absolutely *can* panic if the wrong input size is used.
+I probably should be stricter about this, or at least define what the expectations are, but for now the best way to check is in the tests.
   - Cuckoo Cycle is built specifically for Aeternity.
 There is a modification of the `sipnode` function in the current version of tromp's cuckoo algorithms that Aeternity does not use (a Nicehash dev gives more details [here](https://forum.aeternity.com/t/support-aeternity-stratum-implementation/3140/6)).
 It wouldn't be hard to implement other Cuckoo Cycle algorithms (cuckatoo, cuckaroo), there just isn't really a need at this point since Grin is fairly annoying.
 BlockCypher implements the other algorithms [here](https://github.com/blockcypher/libgrin/tree/master/core/pow).